 You do not need to submit an English test result if you are a national of a country which the University deems to be English-speaking.
 The Admissions Team will advise you of this when your application is considered.

 We may also exempt the requirement for an English test result if you have recently studied successfully at degree level or higher in an English-speaking country for at least three years.
-You would need to have completed this study contiguously over the three year period and completed it within one year of the start of our MSc course.
+You would need to have completed this study contiguously over the three year period and completed it within two years of the start of our MSc course.
 However this exemption is not guaranteed and we reserve the right to require any student of any nationality to submit an English test result.

 Note that English language study in a country that is not English-speaking does not qualify for exemption; this includes British University campuses based overseas and distance learning programmes.